truenas/middleware/docs/userguide/index.rst

 Removing a Log or Cache Device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have added any log or cache devices, these devices will also appear in Storage → Volumes → View Volumes → Volume Status.
+If you have added any log or cache devices, these devices will also appear in :menuselection:`Storage --> Volumes --> View Volumes --> Volume Status.
 If you click the device, you can either use its "Replace" button to replace the device as described above, or click its "Remove" button to remove the device.

 Before performing either of these operations, verify the version of ZFS running on the system by running **zpool upgrade -v|more** from Shell.